f-heeger/long_read_metabarcoding/README.md

 # Long Read Metabarcoding
-This pipeline was devloped to analyze PacBio CSS amplicon data of the fungi rRNA operon, but might also be useful for other eukaryotes and with different primers.
+This pipeline was developed to analyze PacBio CSS amplicon data of the fungi rRNA operon, but might also be useful for other eukaryotes and with different primers.

 ## Dependecies
 The pipeline is implemented as [snakemake](http://snakemake.readthedocs.io/en/stable/) work flow.
 It contains a mix of rules directly written in python and rules that call external tools.
-The path for exteranl tools can be defined in the config.json file.
+The path for external tools can be defined in the config.json file.

-The workflow uses several python pacakges and external tools that have to be installed.
+The workflow uses several python packages and external tools that have to be installed.
 In addition three different database are used as reference, that will be downloaded automatically in the version given in the config file.

 ### Python pakages
 * snakemake (version >= 3.5.4)